BerkeleyLearnVerify/Scenic/docs/simulators.rst

 you require assistance, run the script with the -h flag to access usage instructions.

-Next, in your Scenic file, specify the path for your world info like
+Next, in your Scenic file, specify the path for your world info by adding this line before declaring `model scenic.simulators.airsim.model`:
-this:

 .. code:: python

    param worldInfoPath = "[YOUR PATH HERE]"

+   model scenic.simulators.airsim.model

 **Configure AirSim Settings**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^